Anzney/cliqhire/src/components/Recruiter-Pipeline/README.md

 - `candidate`: The candidate object containing all relevant data
 - `selectedStage`: (Optional) The currently selected stage to display
 - `onStageSelect`: (Optional) Callback function when a stage is selected

+### Interaction Pattern

+- **Default Behavior**: Shows details for the candidate's current stage
+- **Stage Selection**: Click on any stage in the progress bar to view its details
+- **Visual Feedback**: Selected stages are highlighted with enhanced styling
+- **Hover Effects**: Stages show hover effects to indicate they are clickable

 ### Styling